CRBroughton/V3/README.md

-# V3 Template
+# V3

-A Vue, TRPC & Prisma starter template, inspired by the T3 Stack.
-This template includes:
+A Vue, TRPC & Prisma stack, inspired by the T3 Stack.
+V3 includes:

 - Nuxt 3
 - Tailwind